Aruba Snorkeling – The Complete Guide

 The common wind and wave direction pounds the east side of the island, making snorkeling there almost impossible.
 Rarely, the wind will switch directions, allowing you to access Boca Grande, mentioned above, more safely.

 Aruba’s weather is amazingly consistent through the year.
 The air and water temperatures don’t change much.
 So you can snorkel any time.

-Normally we like to visit Bonaire and Curacao in March or April, because it is historically less rainy, and the winds are not very high.
-But Aruba's winds don't drop much during that period.
-It does start to get a little less windy from September through December, which is during the rainy season and hurricane season.
-Aruba does not get a lot of hurricanes, but it does see some tropical storms, which are not fun.
+In the past we visited Bonaire and Curacao in March or April, because it is historically less rainy, and the winds are not as high.
+But Aruba’s winds don’t drop much during that period.
+It is a little less windy from September through December, which is during the rainy season and hurricane season.
+We have changed our preferred time to visit Bonaire and Curacao to the fall months due to the lower winds and we put up with the rain.
+The ABC islands don’t get a lot of hurricanes, but they do see some tropical storms.
 So if you go then, consider trip insurance.

 So as far as the weather, there really is no clear best time of the year to visit Aruba for snorkeling.